vosveritas/fastapi-dls/README.md

 version: '3.9'

 x-dls-variables: &dls-variables
-  TZ: Europe/Berlin # REQUIRED, set your timezone correctly on fastapi-dls AND YOUR CLIENTS !!!
+  TZ: America/New_York # REQUIRED, set your timezone correctly on fastapi-dls AND YOUR CLIENTS !!!
-  DLS_URL: localhost # REQUIRED, change to your ip or hostname
+  DLS_URL: 192.168.1.153 # REQUIRED, change to your ip or hostname
   DLS_PORT: 443
   LEASE_EXPIRE_DAYS: 90  # 90 days is maximum
   DATABASE: sqlite:////app/database/db.sqlite
-  DEBUG: false
+  DEBUG: "false"

 services:
   dls: